 A directing leadership style incorporates a high degree of focus on tasks and a low degree of focus on the employee/manager relationship.
 In this leadership style, managers dictate to employees what they must do and expect them to accomplish their tasks, leaving little room for autonomy. ~ Campbellsville.edu

 This technique centers on both you, the leader and your subordinates.

 You actively ask for input, information, and recommendations.
 However, you still make the final decision on what to do.
-This style is particularly effective when there is the appropriate amount of time to have that exchange.
+This style is effective when there is the appropriate amount of time to have that exchange.

 I would say that the biggest benefit of this approach is that when your subordinates help develop the plan, it becomes their plan which creates a huge incentive to complete the mission.

 Again, caution must be used here.
-Just because you ask for advice, doesn’t mean that you are obligated to follow it.
+Just because you ask for advice, doesn’t mean you are obligated to follow it.

 At the end of the day, you alone are responsible for your decisions and plans.
-It is probably best that you make the fact clear that you will make the final decision from the start.
+It is best that you make the fact clear that you will make the final decision from the start.

 A participating leadership style is a low task behavior, high relationship behavior approach to leadership that helps followers solve problems. … The style is anchored by the leader’s ability to actively listen and collaboratively engage. ~ Situational.com

 # 3: Delegating Style

 This leadership style gives your subordinates the ability to solve issues and make decisions on their own.
 This works well when you have experienced, seasoned subordinates.